evandttr/evandttr.github.io/index.md

 <body>

 <p>Hello!
-I am an educator interested in collaborative work of librarians as research partners, connecting students, educators, and other stakeholders within and beyond university campuses.
-This website showcases a few digital projects that I have worked on recently as well as other information about work I have done in libraries and other academic contexts.</p>
+I am an educator interested in collaborative work of librarians as research partners, connecting students, educators, and other stakeholders within and beyond university campuses.</p>

+<p>This website showcases a few digital projects that I have worked on recently as well as other information about work I have done in libraries and other academic contexts.</p>
 <br>
 <br>
 <h3>About me</h3>